AntonioRedondo/AntoniosCatsHome/README.md

 - [AngularJS 1.6](https://antonioredondo.github.io/AntoniosCatsHome/angularJS/README.htm) ([source code](https://github.com/AntonioRedondo/AntoniosCatsHome/tree/master/angularJS)): services, directives, isolated scopes, [UI-Router](https://www.npmjs.com/package/angular-ui-router) and [ngAnimate](https://docs.angularjs.org/api/ngAnimate).
 - [React 16.2](https://antonioredondo.github.io/AntoniosCatsHome/react/README.htm) ([source code](https://github.com/AntonioRedondo/AntoniosCatsHome/tree/master/react)): Redux, React Router, [styled-components](https://www.styled-components.com/) and server-side rendering.

 Visually the implementations are identical.
 Under the hood there are important differences.
-These implementations solve common front-end problems like model/scope/state creation, routing and animations based on component entering/leaving states.
+These implementations solve common front-end problems like model/scope/state creation, routing and transitions based on component states.
 All three implementations are Single-page Applications (SPAs).
 They have been developed following a TDD approach.

 This project is intended to help recruiters and hiring IT managers when time comes to assess my coding skills.

+I also use these implementations as best-practices reference and skeleton code base for new projects.
+None of the three implementations use boilerplate projects for its creation.
+They have been coded from scratch.

 ### Exercise statement